marxin/texi2rst-generated/sphinx/install/building.rst

 build machinery, not of GCC itself) that is used even if you only build the C front end.

-When building from the source repository or snapshots, or if you modify Texinfo documentation, you need version 4.7 or later of Texinfo installed if you want Info documentation to be regenerated.
-Releases contain Info documentation pre-built for the unmodified documentation in the release.
+When building from the source repository or snapshots, or if you modify a manual page (an info page) documentation, you need version |needs_sphinx| or later of Sphinx if you want man pages (or info documentation) to be regenerated.
+Releases contain manual pages and info documentation pre-built for the unmodified documentation in the release.

 .. toctree::
   :maxdepth: 2